kawallis/doppple-landing/README.md

+TO DEPLOY

+push to master
+yarn run deploy
-be sure to addd drift code to gh-pages
+be sure to addd drift code to gh-pages branch